amoshnin/TypeScript-Programming.Language/README.md

 Programming language supports various fundamental programming concepts such as variable-declaration, function calling, conditional statements, for and while loops, proper order of operations, recursion and much more.

-> In addition, the language also includes the following built-in datatypes: Integers, Floats, Strings, Lists.
+> The language also includes the following built-in datatypes: Integers, Floats, Strings, Lists.

 > Each datatype also has its own methods implemented that can be called on instances of these datatypes.

-> In addition, the language also includes the following buil-in functions: print(), input(), clear().
+> The language also includes the following buil-in functions: print(), input(), clear().

-> In addition, the language also supports type-checking.
+> The language also includes a type-checking system.

 Multi-line support is integrated, as well as the ability to run external files of '.lemo' format.